pooryousefshahrooz/q_net_planning/README.md

 * Various scripts corresponding to different experiments and analyses described in the paper are located in the root directory.
 The primary script is ```main.py```.

 * The ```config.py``` file includes the configuration and hyperparameters for the experiments.
-You can adjust this file to conduct various experiments with different network topologies, such as a repeater chain or SURFnet and ESnet.
+You can modify the hyperparamter values in this file to conduct various experiments with different network topologies, such as a repeater chain or SURFnet and ESnet.

 For any questions or issues, please open an issue on the GitHub repository or contact the authors via email.